dmatking/idf-new/README.md

 All original code in this repository is licensed under Apache License 2.0.
 ESP-IDF and its bundled third-party libraries are licensed separately under permissive licenses (Apache, MIT, BSD, etc.).

 ---

-## 📚 Why This README Exists

-This README is intentionally detailed to:

-- help future-you remember the system
-- re-prime ChatGPT instantly
-- provide a complete overview to new users

-It fully documents the architecture, vocabulary, and workflow behind the generator system.

----